zzvllvzz/binaryWatch/software/README.md

 ### Step 4 — Uploading Firmware

-After the bootloader is burned, use `Sketch > Upload Using Programmer` for all future uploads on this revision.
-On a corrected PCB revision with working USB, use the standard `Sketch > Upload` instead.
+After the bootloader is burned, use `Sketch > Upload Using Programmer` for all future uploads on old revision.
+On a current PCB revision with working USB, use the standard `Sketch > Upload` instead.

 ## Firmware